Ericson2314/rust-papers/README.md

 ## Unique References (Generalizing `&mut`)

-Lvalue typestate might be the great enabler of post of what I propose, but is somewhat useless on its own.
+Lvalue typestate might be the great enabler of what everything else proposed in this document, but is somewhat useless on its own.
 With references as they exist today, all uninitialized lvalues correspond to locals, and the one thing one can do with them---write to them---is already supported.
 As to changing the type of locals, one can simply use more locals and hope an optimization pass will figure out how to reuse stack slots.

 But consider how we might generalize unique references.
 In brief, references provide access to locations, so one can convert a reference to an lvalue (deref), or an lvalue to a reference (ref).
 That much will stay the same between the existing MIR and this.
-With unique references in particular, for every reference created, one preexisting lvalue is made unusable, so there is never more than one way to access an lvalue.
+With unique references in particular, for every reference created, one preexisting lvalue is made unusable, so there is never more than one way to access "real" location.
-Thus, in some sense, a unique reference is as good as "direct" access to the underlying lvalue.
+Thus, in some sense, a unique reference is as good as "direct" access to the original lvalue.
-It would thus be nice if via a unique reference one could do everything that can be done with a "top-level" lvalue (i.e. one *not* from a deref), namely change the type of its contents.
+It would thus be nice if one could do everything via a unique reference that can be done with a "top-level" lvalue (i.e. one *not* from a deref).
+With first class initializedness, that "everything" boils down to changing the type of references' contents.

-A first approximation of this might keep the existing `&mut T` type, and simply change it along with the backing lvalue on writes and move-outs.
+A first approximation of this might keep the existing `&mut T` type, and simply change a reference's type parameter along with its backing lvalue on writes and move-outs.
 There a two problems with this, however.
 First, when a function takes some unique reference arguments, the backing lvalues aren't in scope, so there's no way to change them.
 The caller would have no idea what the callee is doing with the references.
-Second, because of control flow merges, it may not be known which lvalue a reference points to, and thus which types to update.
+Second, because of control flow merges, it may not be known which lvalue a reference points to, and thus which lvalues' types to update.
 For example, see `D0` in the CFG at the end of the lifetimes section.
 `v0` may point in either `map1` or `map2`, there's no way of knowing!

 The solution is to give unique references *two* type parameters.
-I will use the syntax `&mut<'a, Tᵢ, tₒ>` for the time being.
+I will use the syntax `&mut<'a, Tᵢ, tₒ>`.
-The first I will call the current type or input type, and represents what's currently in the borrowed location.
+The first parameter is the current type or input type, and represents what's currently in the borrowed location.
-The second I will call the final type or output type, and represents what must be there when the reference is dropped.
+The second is the final type or output type, and represents what must be there when the reference is dropped.
-This solves the first problem because functions' types now state in what condition they will leave any borrowed locations in.
+This solves the first problem because functions' types now state the condition they will leave any borrowed locations in.
-And this solves the second problem because when we mark a location borrowed, we can simultaneously set it to the newly-created reference's final type.
+This also solves the second problem because when we mark a location borrowed, we can simultaneously set it to the newly-created reference's final type.
-This ensures that on the branch that the location *wasn't* mutated, it already has the type it would have had it been.
+Doing so ensures that on the branch that the location *wasn't* mutated via the reference, it already has the type it would have had it been.

 The subtyping rule is as follows:
 ```
 SubUniqRef:
   'a₀ <: 'a₁
   Tᵢ₀ <: Tᵢ₁
-  Tₒ₀ :> Tₒ₁
   ──────────────────────────────────────────
-  &mut<'a₀, Tᵢ₀, tₒ₀> <: &mut<'a₁, Tᵢ₁, tₒ₁>
+  &mut<'a₀, Tᵢ₀, tₒ> <: &mut<'a₁, Tᵢ₁, tₒ>
 ```
-The variance on the type parameters is what it is roughly because the first parameter affects the first *read*, and the second parameter affects the last *write*.
+Unique references are covariant with respect to the first parameter because it affects the first *read*.
+They would be contravariant with respect to the the second parameter because it affects the last *write*, but since we don't support contravariance they are invariant instead.

 The well-formedness (from RFC 1214) rule is as follows:
 ```